A Randomized Evaluation of the Effects of a Preschool Intervention on Child Learning and Women's Economic Empowerment in Tharaka Nithi County, Kenya

 Secondary Outcomes (end points)

-Focus: Understanding the effectiveness of the intervention in promoting positive teacher-pupil relationships.
+Focus: Understanding the effectiveness of the intervention in promoting a high quality teaching and learning environment.

 Measurement: Conducting a cost-benefit analysis of the program.